-3.2 Web Log Data Warehouse
+1.3.2 webHOUSE: A Web Log Data Warehouse

-Since there is a huge amount of data to be stored and analyzed, a sophisticated database system is needed, which not only prevents the data redundancy but also provides readily available analysis.
-Considering the constraints and available tools, Microsoft SQL Server is utilized as database engine.
-A star schema such as in Figure 2 is used in this data warehouse.
-It should be noted that the star schema given in Figure 2 is a very early version of the current data warehouse.
+Since there is a huge amount of data to be stored and analyzed, a sophisticated database system is needed, which not only prevents data redundancy but also provides readily available analysis.
+Considering the constraints and available tools, Microsoft SQL Server is utilized as the database engine.
+A star schema such as in Figure 1.2 is used in this data warehouse.
+It should be noted that the star schema given in Figure 1.2 is a very early version of the current data warehouse.
 It is only mentioned here to illustrate the system.
-In early versions of the data warehouse, we used IP address as session id for simplicity.
+In very early versions of the data warehouse, we used IP address as session id for simplicity.
 OLAP reporting tools are also available with Microsoft SQL Server.

-Utilizing the star schema depicted in Figure 2 reduces the storage requirements approximately to 5% of the raw data size.
+Utilizing the star schema depicted in Figure 1.2 reduces the storage requirements to approximately 5% of the raw data size.
 For example, if a web-page contains a mixture of 9 image and script files, the web server will record it as 10 hits: 1 for the page itself and 9 for the images and script files.
 If only the page hit is kept and the rest are discarded, the log would be reduced to 1/10th of its size.
 Not only do we reduce the storage size, but also bring the ability to run both static and ad hoc queries to the web log data by creating the database.
 The fact table is the main table in the star schema.
 Several OLAP reports are also created or updated when this table is updated.
 In the next sub-section we explain the webSPADE algorithm used in this paper to perform the sequence mining.

-Figure 2: Star Schema of the Web Log Data Warehouse
+Fig. 1.2 Star Schema of the Web Log Data Warehouse

-3.3 webSPADE: A Parallel Sequence Mining Algorithm
+1.3.3 webSPADE: A Parallel Sequence Mining Algorithm

 The nature of the sequence mining problem makes massive computation unavoidable.
-This situation is the ideal application for parallel programming.
-In this section we present a parallel sequence mining algorithm that differs from previous work [21, 6, 7] in many ways.
+This situation is an ideal application for parallel programming.
+In this section we present a parallel sequence mining algorithm that differs from previous work [3, 17, 18] in many ways.
 Parallel sequence mining algorithms are generally derived from sequential ones by introducing load balancing schemes for multiple processors and distributed memory.
-Since the data warehouse is built on MS SQL Server in our implementation, webSPADE has been developed in the Wintel environment, simplifying the parallelization of the serial programs.
+Since the data warehouse is built on MS SQL Server in our implementation, webSPADE has been developed in the Wintel environment, simplifying the parallelization of the serial programs by letting the operating system to handle the load balancing.

 The core point of our implementation is to modify the SPADE algorithm for the purpose of performing click stream analysis.
-The details of the original SPADE algorithm can be found in [20].
+The details of the original SPADE algorithm can be found in [2].
 SPADE is a generic algorithm used for performing sequence mining for both time-dependent and time-independent data.
 The main advantage of using this algorithm is the use of join operations instead of scanning all the data to count certain item sets.
-The original SPADE algorithm proposed in [20] requires three full scans of the data.
+The original SPADE algorithm proposed in [2] requires three full scans of the data.
 The advantage of this algorithm compared to the Apriori algorithm is the ability to use the time information.
 Our implementation is even better since it requires only one full data scan which is performed as the data is retrieved from the database.
-Note that both SPADE and webSPADE may require large number of scans on intermediate partial data.
+Note that both SPADE and webSPADE may require a large number of scans on intermediate partial data.